 Despite the wealth of decoupling tools in Drupal, distributions offer the easiest approaches to the setup.
 The idea about a decoupled distribution emerged at DrupalCon Baltimore, and then the Contenta CMS distribution was created.

 Contenta works on an “API-First” basis and uses JSON:API.
 Its main aim is to make decoupled Drupal setup easy even for Drupal novice.
-It also allows front-end developers get a powerful Drupal backend without having to know “drupalisms.”
+It also allows front-end developers to get a powerful Drupal backend without having to know “drupalisms.”

 In addition to the decoupled Drupal CMS (Contenta JSON:API), there are demos for the most popular front-end technologies — Contenta React, Contenta Vue Nuxt, Contenta Angular, Contenta Gatsby, and so on.